Kingerthanu/CPP_BouncingBalls_WindowsAudioAPI/README.md

 **The Breakdown:**

+This Program Deep Down Is Working On Circles And A Audio Driver.
+Collisions On A Circle Will Call The Audio Driver To Make A Sound Based Upon The Circles Velocity.

 The Program Will Initialize A GLSL Window In Which Will Be Using OpenGL To Render Circles On The Screen.
 The Circles Will Have A Dynamic Radius, Velocity, As Well As Color And Segment Count (For Circles Drawn With Many Very Small Individual Lines.
 In A Newer Version We Will Have Variable
 Pitch And Pitch Time To Be Supplied.
 These Circles Will Move Along Their Velocity Vector Until A Collision Happens In Which They Will Redirect, Going Along The Same Velocity Vector But In The Opposite Way With Some Removal Of The Velocity From A Pseudo Frictional Force.
 At Every Collision, They Will Call Upon A Defined Audio_Driver